 Assist in the production of reports and, if appropriate, abstracts, scientific positions and manuscripts for peer-reviewed publications and presentations; provide input for presentations at scientific conferences and meetings.

-Manage and oversee the communication with and work of external evaluators hired to support the evaluation efforts of the initiative.
+Collaborate with external evaluators hired to support the evaluation efforts of the initiative.